-We recently had the pleasure of hosting David Kirschner with Keller, who spoke to our Project Managers and Superintendents about geotechnical construction challenges and specifically, the use of aggregate piers.
+We recently had the pleasure of hosting David Kirschner with Keller, who spoke to our Project Managers and Superintendents about geotechnical construction challenges and, precisely, the use of aggregate piers.
 Currently, our Renaissance Apartments project is utilizing this method of ground improvement due to several factors.

 “The initial geotechnical exploration performed onsite revealed subsurface soil conditions that would not support the new structures on conventional shallow foundations without the use of a ground improvement system such as aggregate piers or a deep foundation system consisting of driven timber piles,” said Project Manager Peter Hanrahan.